Q1. What time do the movies start?

 A. Our movie sound is broadcast in FM stereo & you hear it through your car radio.
 You must put your car in “accessory” mode, also known as “tailgate” mode, during the movie.
 If you are unable to use your car stereo, or if you plan to sit outside your vehicle, please bring a portable FM radio or boombox along.
-Also, for your convenience, we do offer portable FM radios for rent on site in our concession stand at the Express Window.
-You must present a valid driver’s license, & there is a $3 rental fee & $10 cash security deposit required (This deposit is refunded as long as the radio is returned without damage). *Prices subject to change.
+For your convenience, we do have portable FM radios that you can rent on site.
+You can rent one at the Express Window located on the Screen 1 side of our Concession Facility.
+The Rental Fee is $4.00, plus your Driver's License & a $10 cash Security Deposit is required.
+The $10 Security Deposit is refundable, as long as the radio is returned without damage.

 Q5.
 What should I bring along on my visit to the drive-in?

 A. Some things you might want to bring along on your visit to the drive-in include a blanket or jacket, folding chairs, mosquito spray, flashlight, & perhaps a portable FM radio or boombox (with batteries), if you plan to sit outside your vehicle.
 For your convenience, we do have portable FM radios for rent on site inside our concession stand.
 Also, remember we accept cash only at the ticket booth, but credit cards (Visa, Mastercard, & Discover) are accepted in the concession stand for food purchases.

 Q6.
 Can I come to see just the 2nd movie, & arrive later?